CastraRegina/ars-est-in-v_rb0/README.md

   read also: [ah's experience with an "Impressum-Service"](https://www.andreashagemann.com/impressum-service#viewer-6camm).
   It is unsure whether an address-service really complies with the regulations.
   Think about using your middle name...
-- determine a artist- / business-name and ...
+- determine an artist- / business-name and ...
   - register e-mail-address
   - register shop-name, e.g. at Etsy
   - register website / domain name ($)